 An undercut nape takes bulk out from underneath, leaving the longer top layers to fall over clean, short lines.
 It is a smart move for thick hair, since it removes weight where the mullet can get heavy.

-The undercut stays mostly hidden until you lift the hair, which makes it a fun secret.
-It does need frequent cleanups, every three to four weeks, to stay sharp.
+The undercut stays mostly hidden until you lift the hair, which makes it a fun secret underneath a bolder shape.
+It does need frequent cleanups, closer to monthly than not, to stay sharp.

 Wavy Wolf Mullet With a Tousled Finish